aramachandran7/Blog/content/blog/lidar/index.md

 Implementing complicated high-precision geometry calibration procedures is no fun.
 Triangulation systems are also super sensitive to even slight manufacturing defects, temperature-based material warping, etc. 3D printed hardware tolerances will not cut it.

-So we'll settle on the TFMini Plus, an expensive ToF sensor that samples at up to 1 KHz.
+So we'll settle on the [TFMini Plus](https://www.sparkfun.com/products/15179), a ToF sensor that samples at up to 1 KHz.
+This was the fastest sample rate hobby laser distance sensor I could find, and featured a reasonable max scan distance.

 ## Challnege 2 - building an encoder